mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - ``mongoDBMajorVersion``
      - string
-     - The major version of MongoDB the cluster runs. |service| supports the following MongoDB versions:
+     - The major version of MongoDB the cluster runs:

-       - 3.2
+       - 3.2 [1]_
        - 3.4
        - 3.6